gaspachoo/EEG2Video/README.md

 Script : `Gaspard/GLMNet/train_glmnet.py`

+- Raw EEGs are normalized per channel using the training split statistics.

 ### Inference :

 We generate EEgs embeddings from train GLMNet.

 We use 2s raw EEGs and 500ms windows for DE/PSD features.

+The same normalization parameters are loaded to preprocess raw EEGs at inference time.

 Script : `Gaspard/GLMNet/inference_glmnet.py`